DU's registration process ends; varsity receives highest number of applications in 3 yrs | Education

 DU's registration process ends; varsity receives highest number of applications in 3 yrs

-The registration process for admission to the Delhi University ended on Monday with over 5.62 lakh aspirants applying online for undergraduate courses, the highest in the last three years.
-A total of 1,83,674 students have applied for postgraduate courses and 34,306 for M.Phil and PHD, according to data available on the varsity's portal.
+The registration process for admission to the Delhi University ended on Monday with over 5.63 lakh aspirants applying online for undergraduate courses, the highest in the last three years.
+A total of 1,83,674 students have applied for postgraduate courses and 34,306 for M.Phil and PhD, according to data available on the varsity's portal.

+The varsity has received a maximum of 2,85,128 applications from CBSE Board students, followed by 12m272 from the Board of School Education Haryana and 11,521 from the Council for the Indian School Certificate Examinations.
+The maximum number of applicants are from Delhi (1,42,526), followed by Uttar Pradesh (66,657) and Haryana (50,701), according to data shared by the varsity.

 The university this year decided to not hold extra-curricular activities (ECA) admissions, barring those having NCC and NSS certificates, in the wake of the COVID-19 pandemic.
 But it later said admissions under 12 categories, including music, dance, divinity and yoga, will be held based on certificates.